Table of Contents

 This kind of frustration can drive people to look for a permanent solution.
 You might have even heard that there’s a cure for asthma, right?

 Sadly, the idea that there’s a cure for asthma is a myth.
 However, there have been cases of what’s been called asthma remission, where symptoms of asthma seem to have disappeared for most of a person’s life.
 And you might be wondering if you can make this happen.
+Symptoms may be relieved with medications like Ventolin, but sometimes medications are not enough.

 While it is true that some people with asthma lose all major symptoms of their condition, it does not mean that their asthma is cured.